CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 ```

 ## Consecutive characters
-Listen to the audio, is there one phoneme or two? if only one, add to `letter-to-sound.txt` map and rebuild the lexicon.
+Listen to the audio, is there one phoneme or two? if only one, add a line to `letter-to-sound.txt`, mapping the consecutive characters to a single symbol and rebuild the lexicon.

 For example, if `wu̱nne̱` is mapped to `wu̱nne̱ w ɨ n n ɛ`, then add `nn n` to `letter-to-sound.txt`, upload it again and rebuild lexicon.